SamDoing/Logic-Circuit/README.md

 # Logic Circuit
-It is a application that takes a binary expression simplify it, draw and simulates its circuity using logical gates.
+It is a application that takes a binary expression simplify it, draw and simulates its circuity using logic gates.
 ## Approach
 The resolver code is written like a person would resolve using the karnaugh map.
 ## Bugs